-Learning Pool’s Business Skills catalogue kick started Rutledge Group’s ILM training, with each learner completing the ‘Becoming an Effective Leader’ module.
+Learning Pool’s Leadership Skills catalogue (previously Business Skills) kick started Rutledge Group’s ILM training, with each learner completing the ‘Becoming an Effective Leader’ module.

 They were given the opportunity to immerse themselves in the interactive and engaging e-learning (which was built entirely in Adapt) to lay the foundations and manage expectations of what was to come over next ten weeks.

 Richard Lee, General Manager at The Hilton Garden Inn and one of the learners who took part in the pilot commented on the effectiveness of the e-learning: